SciPhy-Two/example_workflows/RemoteAccess.md

 		*You can change the alias names above to your liking*.
 	2. **Second** : Enter `singularity run ./herwig-eic_latest.sif sh` or `singularity run ./herwig-eic_latest.sif bash`.

 Usually, you would be given a 5 GB limit to your system.
 So, you can use the volatile directory for large HepMC files.
 Enter `cd /volatile/eic/` to change to the 'eic' folder inside 'volatile' folder.
+It is better to add new directory with your name to keep things clean and organised. `mkdir yourname`.